-According to the research published by the American Psychological Association, most people would consider a person less capable at his job if they saw him steal an expensive item from a department store.
+According to the American Psychological Association, most people would consider a person less capable at his job if they saw him steal an expensive item from a department store.

 Jennifer Stellar, Ph.D., of the University of Toronto said, “Although arguments can be made that an individual’s moral behavior is, or should be, irrelevant to their overall competence, we found the consistent support that immoral behavior reduced judgments of people’s competence.”